pat-dalberg/FetChirp/README.md

 #### Usage

-Either sideload the prebuilt apk (available here), or build it from this repository and install it as usual.
+Either sideload the prebuilt apk [available here] (https://drive.google.com/file/d/0B59-w0gvh0SeUml6OWt3N3M2a00/edit?usp=sharing), or build it from this repository and install it as usual.
 Once the app is installed it is available in the voice menu as 'get nearby tweets'.
 While the location is being retrieved you may interrupt the retrieval by tapping on the touchpad and then adjust the radius from which tweets will be retrieved